Mughal dynasty: History

-With the arrival of the British East India Company, the Dynasty's power rapidly dwindled during the 18th century, exacerbated by internal dynastic conflicts, incompatible monarchs, foreign invasions from the Persians and Afghans, as well as revolts from the Marathas, Sikh, Rajputs, and other regional nobilities.
-Eventually, the power of the last Mughal Emperor was reduced only to the Walled city of Delhi.
+Around 1700, the dynasty was ruling the wealthiest empire in the world, with also the largest military on earth.
+Mughals had approximately 24 percent share of the world's economy and a military of one million soldiers.
+At that time the Mughals ruled almost the whole of South Asia with 160 million subjects, 23 percent of the world's population.
+The Dynasty's power rapidly dwindled during the 18th century with internal dynastic conflicts, incompatible monarchs, foreign invasions from Persians and Afghans, as well as revolts from Marathas, Sikh, Rajputs and regional Nawabs.
+The power of the last emperor was limited only to the Walled city of Delhi.